Wendy Fiallos

 Curriculum

-Full-time faculty is assigned to you and conducts daily rounds on admitted patients and supervise residents in the ambulatory clinic and the hospital.
-The faculty provides oversight in patient care but also will allow autonomy as appropriate.
+Full-time conduct daily rounds on admitted patients and supervises residents in the ambulatory clinic and the hospital.
+The faculty provides oversight in patient care, but also will allow autonomy as appropriate.
 Residents are responsible for the work-up of patients, for writing orders, and for performing diagnostic procedures and therapy.
 Additionally, there are daily conferences and teaching rounds in the various medical subspecialties.
 The collaboration between FSU and TMH provides a foundation for transformational learning and allows residents to have innovative and inspirational experiences.
-Since we are a smaller program, you receive full attention from the faculty.
+Since we are a smaller program, you will receive full attention from the faculty.

 4+1 Schedule